Published: November 2020

 - What is the evidence of effectiveness?
 A meta-analysis of three randomized controlled trials (RCTs) that study programs similar to those implemented by PAD finds that mobile-based agricultural advice leads to a 4% increase in farmers’ yields, though the estimated effect has a wide confidence interval.
 We are highly uncertain about the extent to which the findings will generalize to settings where PAD plans to operate in the future and whether PAD would be able to provide sufficient monitoring and evaluation data to reduce this uncertainty.
 We have a skeptical prior that mobile-based agricultural programs have a limited effect on farmer behavior and income, and we view the current evidence as a modest positive update on this view.

 - How cost-effective is it?
-Our best guess is that PAD’s current cost-effectiveness is below the range of programs we would consider recommending funding in the near future.
+Our best guess is that PAD is below the range of cost-effectiveness of programs we would consider directing funding to.
 While the cost per farmer of PAD’s programs is low, we believe the likely effect of PAD on household income is small.
 However, this conclusion relies on a number of highly uncertain assumptions; plausible changes to these parameters could lead to large changes in our cost-effectiveness estimate for PAD’s program.

 - Is there room for more funding?
 PAD reports that it can absorb up to $9 million per year for new, similar programs.

 - Bottom line: We have named PAD a standout charity because we believe it stands out from the majority of organizations we have considered in terms of its transparency, commitment to self-analysis through randomized controlled trials of its programs, and potential cost-effectiveness.
-While we have provisionally concluded that PAD is less cost-effective than the programs we currently recommend that donors support, it’s possible that new information could lead us to believe that this program is as cost-effective as our top charities, particularly given our high uncertainty about our cost-effectiveness estimate.
+Note added October 2021: We no longer offer the "standout charity" designation.
+Read more here.
+While we have provisionally concluded that PAD is less cost-effective than the programs we currently recommend that donors support, it’s possible that new information could lead us to change our view, particularly given our high uncertainty about our cost-effectiveness estimate.